VT-ASIM-LAB/continental_radar_driver/README.md

 cd continental_radar_driver/docker
 sudo ./build-image.sh -d
 ```
-After the Docker image is successfully built, connect the Continental radar to your device and run `sudo ip link set can0 up type can bitrate 500000` in the terminal.
+After the Docker image is successfully built, connect the Continental ARS 404-21 or ARS 408-21 radar to your device and run `sudo ip link set can0 up type can bitrate 500000` in the terminal.
 Add the following lines to the appropriate `docker-compose.yml` file in the `carma-config` directory:
 ```
 continental-radar-driver:
   image: usdotfhwastoldev/carma-continental-radar-driver:develop